KILTprotocol/spec-ext-credential-api/readme.md

 - modifying the `challenge` will be detected by the dApp backend
 - replaying responses from other valid identities will result in a `signedChallenge` mismatch
 - pretending to be the extension will fail on the next step:
-  MitM will not be able to sign the message sent to the extension with a DID that matches the origin.
+  MitM will not be able to encrypt the message sent to the extension with the authentication of a DID that matches the origin.

 ## Messaging Protocol